Why do you need the best car alarm? Here’s why:

-The second-most important feature a car alarm can have is discriminatory shock sensors.
+Secondly, a discriminatory shock sensor car alarm is something you should consider.
 A car alarm that goes off too easily is just as dangerous as a car alarm that doesn’t set off at all.
 If the alarm sounds three times a day, how will you know whether you have a real emergency or just a false positive?

-The best car alarm systems feature the Stinger DoubleGuard shock sensor.
+The best systems feature the Stinger DoubleGuard shock sensor.
 This technology can identify an accidental bump or a car speeding too close and distinguish it from a real burglary attempt.

 The range of the alarm: Some systems detect and transmit radio frequencies from up to three miles away in optimum weather conditions.